He4eT/simple-spaceapi/README.md

 ### API Tokens

-To update data, you need an API token.<br>
+To update data using requests, you need an API token.<br>
-Tokens can be generated and managed in the admin panel, under [Settings → API Tokens](http://localhost:1337/admin/settings/api-tokens).<br>
+Tokens can be generated and managed in the admin panel under [Settings → API Tokens](http://localhost:1337/admin/settings/api-tokens).<br>
 You can also define token-specific permissions there.